opennetworkinglab/aether-docs/onramp/directory.rst

 OnRamp Repos
 ~~~~~~~~~~~~~~~~~~~

-The process to deploy the artifacts listed above, sometimes
+The process to deploy the artifacts listed above manages the
-referred to as GitOps, manages the *Continuous Deployment (CD)* half
-of the CI/CD pipeline.
-OnRamp's approach to GitOps uses a different
+*Continuous Deployment (CD)* half of the CI/CD pipeline.
+OnRamp uses a
-mechanism than the one the ONF ops team originally used to manage its
+different mechanism than the one the ONF ops team originally used to
-multi-site deployment of Aether.
-The latter approach has a large
+manage its multi-site deployment of Aether.
+The latter approach has a
-startup cost, which has proven difficult to replicate.
-(It also locks
+large startup cost, which has proven difficult to replicate.
+(It also
-you into deployment toolchain that may or may not be appropriate for
+locks you into deployment toolchain that may or may not be appropriate
-your situation.)
+for your situation.)

 In its place, OnRamp adopts minimal Ansible tooling.
 This makes it
 easier to take ownership of the configuration parameters that define